EXPANDED SENSORIUM

 Digital touch is mediated by machines.
 We are in a position where we have to rely on these extensions of our senses to make sense of the world beyond us.
 A lot of my work has been around climate sensing and its apparatus.
 This mediation has inherent bias, since it’s selection and omission of information needs to be focussed for a particular product .
 Instead, my research is looking into a multiplicity of ways of sensing.
 Apart from standard modes of sensing, I’m looking at amateurs and enthusiasts who set up their own climate sensing systems that are intuitive or experimental and offer alternative ecological maps.

-For instance, ‘Personal Ecologies: The Community Gardener’ is a work I made with a community gardener who carefully raises tortoises in climate-controlled fridges, with a complex system of lamps and heat control systems for their hibernation.
+For instance, ‘Personal Ecologies: The Community Gardener’ is a work I co-created with a community gardener who carefully raises tortoises in climate-controlled fridges, with a complex system of lamps and heat control systems for their hibernation.
 This is outside of standard practice of scientific sensing because she combines standard climate sensors with wider experimental systems of plants, animals and rather radical social organisation.
 I’m interested in how we as artists can celebrate sensing outside of its standard modes.
 How do the laboratory modes of sensing combine with intuition and social engagement?
 These combinations reveal a multiplicity of environmental sensing, and complexity in the relationship between machines, plants, animals and geology as sensors.

 There are two examples of ecological mapping I’m particularly interested in: one is eDNA, which helps to identify all the species that might live in, let’s say, a lake, or a forest – through relatively tiny little samples of water or soil.